 - muscle aches and pains

-Using alcohol and other substances can sometimes seem like a helpful way to manage these symptoms, especially insomnia.
-As a result, you might end up consuming more than you’d like in an effort to manage unwanted feelings or physical distress.
+Using alcohol and other substances can sometimes seem helpful in managing these symptoms, especially insomnia.
+As a result, you might consume more than you’d like to manage unwanted feelings or physical distress.

 Narcissistic abuse can sometimes be unpredictable.
 You may not know whether they’re going to criticize you or surprise you with a gift.